Broccode/acci_eaf/.ai/prd.md

 - **Licensing Details:**
   - Exact method for measuring CPU cores in customer environments?
-  - Exact validation logic: Online (own Axians license server?) vs. Offline (signed keys)?
+  - Exact validation logic (Offline: file format, signature mechanism?
+Online: API specification of the Axians server?
 Frequency?
-Behavior on failure (grace period, feature degradation, stop)?
+Behavior on failure online/offline?
+Policy on network failure during optional online check - Fail Open/Closed?)
-  - Need/mechanism for secure metric reporting to Axians?
+  - Secure reporting of metrics (if online)?
   - Security aspects of the licensing mechanism?
-Is it optional for internal/non-licensed projects?
+Is it optional for internal projects?
 - **RLS Enforcement (MikroORM Filters):** Best practices for configuring and dynamically passing parameters (`tenant_id`) to global filters in the NestJS context?
 - **Shared Data Access:** Exact specification where cross-tenant data resides and how access should be standardized (e.g., via config providers)?
 - **Control Plane Bootstrapping:** Concrete process for creating the first tenant (if needed) and the first system administrator?